 9. Your child may struggle to stand up for herself.

 So teach her to say stop or no in a loud voice when another child tries to take her toy from her.
 If she’s being bullied or treated unfairly at school, encourage her to speak up to an adult or the perpetrator.
-“It starts with teaching introverted children that their voice is important,” Fonseca says.
+“It starts with teaching introverted children that their voice is important,” Fonseca writes.

 10. Help your child feel heard.

-Listen to your child, and ask questions to draw her out.
+Listen to your child, and ask questions to draw him out.
 Many introverts — children and adults — struggle to get the thoughts and emotions swirling inside them out to others.
 Introverts “live internally, and they need someone to draw them out,” writes Dr. Laney in her book.
 “Without a parent who listens and reflects back to them, like an echo, what they are thinking, they can get lost in their own minds.”

-11. She might not ask for help.
+11. He might not ask for help.